Witch Island: American Revolution

-Dixey Bull, The Dread Pirate
+Dixey Bull, the Dread Pirate

-Some other traditional folklore involved pirate, Dixie Bull or Dixey Bull, The Dread Pirate.
+Some other traditional folklore involved pirate, Dixie Bull or Dixey Bull, "The Dread Pirate".
 Dixie Bull arrived in Boston in 1631 and is considered the first pirate in New England.
-He originally worked as a fur trader but, some Frenchmen in a Pinnace (ship's boat) raided his boat and inventory.
+He originally worked as a fur trader, but some Frenchmen in a pinnace raided his boat and inventory.
 He put together about fifteen men of questionable origin and set out to recover his goods.
-The Frenchmen evaded him so, desperate for goods, he began raiding small vessels.
+The Frenchmen evaded him, so desperate for goods, he began raiding small vessels.
 From this, he headed to the trading stations at Pemaquid.
-His attacks and raids over the next couple years there earned him the title, Dread Pirate.
+His attacks and raids over the next couple years there earned him the title of Dread Pirate.
 One story had him killed in the bay.
-Others had him escaped with his winnings back to England.
+Others had him escaping with his winnings back to England.
 No one knows the truth.
 It was rumored he made his headquarters on Stewart's Island.

-Griffin Family (1803-at least 1815)
+Griffin family (1803-at least 1815)

-Stewart's Island Sold
+Stewart's Island sold

-Records document Dr. Nathaniel and Mary's grandson, Nathaniel Gamage, sold the island as well as 30 acres on Rutherford Island to Nathaniel Griffin, of Bristol himself, on May 1, 1803 for $1,150.
+Records document that Dr. Nathaniel and Mary's grandson, Nathaniel Gamage, sold the island as well as 30 acres on Rutherford Island to Nathaniel Griffin, of Bristol himself, on May 1, 1803, for $1,150.
 The large amount certainly represented the land and buildings on Rutherford as Stewart's (Stuart's) Island was small with no recorded buildings.
-A 1815 Bristol town plan depicts the Griffin family in possession of the island.
+An 1815 Bristol town plan depicts the Griffin family in possession of the island.

 The sale of the island may not have been final or ownership by the Griffins came into question.
 Between 1815 and 1830, the Gamage family came back into ownership of Stewart's (Stuart's) Island.